-In May I spent a week in Puerto Rico to spend a week with Tara Rodriguez Besosa and farmers and food activists working with the Fondo de Resilienca to help build a more sustainable Puerto Rican food system.
-I’ve been following Tara’s work for several years and I’m glad to be able to share some … Continued
+In May I spent a week in Puerto Rico with Tara Rodriguez Besosa and farmers and food activists working with the Fondo de Resilienca to help build a more sustainable Puerto Rican food system.
+I’ve been following Tara’s work for several years and I’m glad to be able to share some of it with this … Continued

 It was a pleasure to join Alexandra Solomon on WBEZ’s Worldview to talk — along with collaborators Kari Lydersen and Hannah Wiley — about our research into FEMA’s Transitional Sheltering Assistance program, and a host of related subjects.
 You can listen in here: https://www.wbez.org/shows/worldview.